open/close all folders

 - Never Bare Headed

-- Nice Girl: Mainly in the first and second season of the show.
+- Nice Girl: Mainly in the (early) second season of the show.

 - Pink Girl, Blue Boy: With Sonic, both literally and figuratively